mschoombee/Blog/2024/building-a-framework-for-orchestration-in-azure-data-factory/Data Factory/Readme - Workers.txt

 1. A Data Factory.
 2. Integration Runtime(s) that can facilitate connectivity to your data source, target and metadata.
+3. Metadata tables and stored procedures.
-3. A Linked Service for Azure Key Vault, if you are planning to store connections strings there.
+4. A Linked Service for Azure Key Vault, if you are planning to store connections strings there.
         * See section "Linked Service Template - Azure Key Vault.jsonc".
-4. A Linked Service for the metadata database.
+5. A Linked Service for the metadata database.
         * See section "Linked Service Template - Azure SQL Database.jsonc".
-5. A Linked Service for the target.
+6. A Linked Service for the target.
         * The only template provided here is for an Azure SQL Database as target.
         * See section "Linked Service Template - Azure SQL Database.jsonc".
-6. A Linked Service for the source.
+7. A Linked Service for the source.
         * The only template provided here is for an Azure SQL source.
         * See section "Linked Service Template - Source - Azure SQL Database.jsonc".
-7. A generic Dataset for the metadata database, to execute queries and/or stored procedures.
+8. A generic Dataset for the metadata database, to execute queries and/or stored procedures.
         * See section "Dataset Template - Azure SQL Database.jsonc".
-8. Two Datasets for the target (staging) database.
+9. Two Datasets for the target (staging) database.
         * Generic Dataset to execute queries and/or stored procedures (see section "Dataset Template - Azure SQL Database.jsonc").
         * Parameterized Dataset to use as sink (target) in Copy activities (see section "Dataset Template - Azure SQL Table.jsonc").
-9. A Dataset for the source.
+10. A Dataset for the source.
         * See section "Dataset Template - Source - Azure SQL Database.jsonc" for details.